aws-ia/cloudformation-gitlab-resource-providers/docs/user/src/main/docs/stories/starting-a-project/README.md

 # Setting up a new project with correct users and groups

 The following CloudFormation GitLab resource types allow creating projects and control users and groups of users who should be able to access them.
-This allows kicking off new projects and managing users responsible for the project simply and efficiently.
+This allows kicking off new projects and managing users with access to the project, simply, efficiently, and consistently.

+Project build pipelines and other project-bootstrap infrastructure can also be included as part of the CFN, so organizations can have a quick and common way to bootstrap a new project.

-We will use the following types:
+This demo will use the following types:

 * `GitLab::Projects::Project` - to create and manage projects in GitLab
 * `GitLab::Groups::Group` - to create and manage groups
 * `GitLab::Groups::UserMemberOfGroup` - to specify particular members for created groups
 * `GitLab::Projects::UserMemberOfProject` - to control which users can access particular projects
 * `GitLab::Projects::GroupAccessToProject` - to control access of groups to a project
+* `GitLab::Projects::AccessToken` - to create project-specific access tokens for use in pipelines

+### Parent Group

 Typically GitLab requires that one group already exist, and new groups will be added to it.
 Find or create a parent group to use in the GitLab UI, and make a note of its numeric ID.
 This will be the parameter `ParentGroupId`:
 ```